The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 - 256GB micro SD card

-It's another dual cam, so you'll get both a 1080p at 30FPS view of the rear and a front camera 2560x1440p at a 30 FPS resolution as well.
-It also includes GPS, can handle a 256GB micro SD card, and provides HD video quality – delivering each of the major elements a trucker needs in a dash cam, delivering a great value for its cost.
+It’s another dual cam, so you’ll get both a 1080p (30FPS) rear view and 2560x1440p front camera (30FPS) as well.
+It also includes GPS, can handle a 256GB micro SD card, and provides HD video quality – delivering each of the major elements a trucker needs in a dash cam, and offering a great value for its cost.

 Pros